globalbioticinteractions/globalbioticinteractions.github.io/contribute.md

 1. In case you are publishing a (data) paper that contains species interaction data, cite [Poelen et al. 2014](http://dx.doi.org/10.1016/j.ecoinf.2014.08.005).
 The GloBI citation helps us to easily find your paper and make the published data easy to access.
 1. In case the data is not (yet) web accessible, please [open an issue](https://github.com/globalbioticinteractions/globalbioticinteractions/issues/new) in which you describe the dataset, and we can have a discussion on how to make the data available through GloBI.

-As the automated updates occur on a daily basis, it may take a day or two for updates or corrections to be available through GloBI and related libraries like [rglobi](http://github.com/ropensci/rglobi).
+As the automated updates occur on a weekly basis, it may take a week or two for updates or corrections to be available through GloBI and related libraries like [rglobi](http://github.com/ropensci/rglobi).
 For more information, see [GloBI's Data Integration Process page](/process) or [Poelen et al. 2014](http://dx.doi.org/10.1016/j.ecoinf.2014.08.005).

 ## Contribute Code